 I have a group of mothers here in my city and we are using the 25 Ways to Show Respect.
 I would like to ask about my son.
-He is one year old little boy (1 year and 6 months).
+He is one-year-old little boy (1 year and 6 months).
 Sometimes I don’t know if I have to discipline him or no.

-Let me give an example: Today I was in the supermarket and I didn’t do it what he wanted.
+Let me give an example: Today I was in the supermarket and I didn’t do what he wanted.
 He started to cry and jump in the floor.
 He tried to bite me, too.
 You guys have some good tips for this age?
-I appreciate so much if you guys could help me.
+I appreciate so much if you could help me.

 Thank you so much.

 Answer: Make certain such behavior is never rewarded

 If you want to keep your little one from throwing tantrums in the future, make sure you don’t reward him for doing so in the present.

 Too often when children make such scenes in public, their parents try to minimize their own embarrassment by doing whatever it takes to appease the child quickly (like buying the candy bar he’s whining for and letting him eat it while the checker rings up the rest of the groceries).

 You must resist the urge to do this.
 Otherwise, you are simply teaching your child that throwing a fit is a good way to get what he wants.

 Beyond that very important principle, there are a few other things you can do that will help prevent meltdowns in children as young as yours.
 Next time you are out in public with your little boy, try the following suggestions:

 As much as possible, tend to his primary needs before putting him into what might be a stressful or tempting situation.
 Make sure he has a full tummy and a dry diaper before heading into the store.
 Time your errands so that don’t encroach upon naptime.
 A tired, soiled, or hungry baby will have a much harder time sitting contentedly in the cart as you make your selections.